The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Mock Galaxy Surveys

 \subsubsection{Measurement uncertainties}

+We start by looking at the errors in the measured FP parameters.
+We denote the errors on $r_{z}$, $s$ and $i$ as $e_{r}$, $e_{s}$ and $e_{i}$ respectively.
+They are derived from the errors on $r^{\mathrm{deV}}$, $b/a$, $m_{r}^{\mathrm{deV}}$ and $\sigma$ provided with the publicly available SDSS data by error propagation through Eqs.~\ref{eq:FPtheta}-\ref{eq:FPs}.

-We start by looking at the errors in the measured FP parameters. \cite{Magoulas2012} found a strong correlation between the magnitude of 6dFGSv galaxies and their surface brightness uncertainty.
-We find a similar tight correlation in our data with fainter galaxies having larger surface brightness uncertainties, which makes sense given Eq.~\ref{eq:FPi}.
-The distribution of $e_{i}$ is found to be close to log-normal, so we instead quantify the relationship between de~Vaucouleurs $r$-band magnitude and the logarithm of the uncertainty in the surface brightness, $\log(e_{i})$, by binning the data in magnitude bins and fitting the mean and standard deviation in each bin.
-Although the form of this quantity may appear strange ($\log(e_{i})$ being the log of the error in a quantity that is already logarithmic), we use this purely as it is more Gaussian distributed than the uncertainty itself, and hence allows us to randomly assign errors to the mocks more easily (we could of course fit the $e_{i}$ as a function of apparent magnitude instead and then draw from a log-normal distribution).
+First, as the fainter galaxies in our sample have larger uncertainties in their apparent magnitude, we find (via Eq.~\ref{eq:FPi}) a strong correlation of the surface brightness uncertainties ($e_{i}$) with apparent magnitude.
+The distribution of $e_{i}$ is found to be close to log-normal, so we instead quantify the relationship between de~Vaucouleurs $r$-band magnitude and the logarithm of the uncertainty in the surface brightness, $\log(e_{i})$, by binning the data in magnitude bins and fitting the mean and standard deviation in each bin. $e_{i}$, being the measurement error, can only be positive and hence can be treated in this manner.
+So although the form of this quantity may appear strange ($\log(e_{i})$ being the log of the error in a quantity that is already logarithmic), we use this purely as it is more Gaussian distributed than the uncertainty itself, and hence allows us to randomly assign errors to the mocks more easily (fitting the $e_{i}$ as a function of apparent magnitude instead and then drawing from a log-normal distribution would be mathematically equivalent).

 We find that the mean is well represented by a piece-wise function that is quadratic for faint galaxies and asymptotes to a constant for galaxies brighter than some limiting magnitude.
 The Gaussian scatter, denoted $\sigma_{\log(e_{i})}$ is fit well by a straight line.
 Our best-fit relationship is given by

 The data, binned mean and scatter, best-fit relationship and an example set of random values generated using the above fitting formulae are shown in the left panel of Figure~\ref{fig:SDSS_character}.

 By construction, \cite{Said2020} set the uncertainty on the effective radius $r$ to be equal to half the uncertainty on the surface brightness.
 They also set the correlation coefficient between $r$ and $i$ to be $-$1.0, i.e.\ perfectly anti-correlated given they are produced using the same data, but have the opposite dependence on angular effective radius.
 We adopt the same procedure here, so $e_{r}=0.5e_{i}$.